Jaffna Day 1: A Journey to Sri Lanka’s Northernmost Point and Archaeological Treasures

 Nearby, a lighthouse keeps watch over the coast, though it’s no longer operational.

-Afterward, we drove along the coastline, stopping at a few important points, letting the sea breeze and the sun-drenched views guide us.
+Afterwards, we drove along the coastline, stopping at a few important points, letting the sea breeze and the sun-drenched views guide us.

-Dambakola Patuna Sanghamitta Temple:
+Dambakola Patuna Sanghamitta Temple

 The temple was built by King Devanampiya Tissa (3rd century BC) to mark the arrival of the Sanghamitta Theri and the sacred Bo tree sapling.